-III.
+IV.
 NEW CODING SCHEME

 As our previous studies mentioned some cases that Replay may include a meaning of Agree in the coding scheme, the fact that the definition of one label may sometimes overlap the definition of another label has become a factor making it difficult to assign a label always with accuracy and reliability.
 In addition to these technical problems, more importantly, labels based on speech acts, which express the linguistic characteristics of the conversation are insufficient for the analysis of the learning process.
-With this single linguistic scheme, it is almost impossible to realize whether members of a group engage in activities to solve the task, how members coordinate each other in terms of task division, time management, etc. during their collaboration, how each member constructs his argument, how members discuss and negotiate each other.
-From those described above, we propose a new coding scheme so that the automated coding accuracy will improve and that we may understand more accurately and globally collaborative process.

-Our new coding scheme is constructed based on the multidimensional coding scheme proposed by Weinberger et Fischer [12].
-As shown in Table V, our scheme consists of five dimensions, while Weinberger and Fischer's one has four dimensions without Coordination dimension.
+With this single linguistic scheme, it is almost impossible to realize whether members of globally collaborative process.
+Our new coding scheme is constructed based on the multidimensional coding scheme proposed by Weinberger et Fischer [25].
+As shown in Table IV, our scheme consists of five dimensions, while Weinberger and Fischer's one has four dimensions without Coordination dimension.
 We provide labels basically regarding a contribution as a unit similarly to way we used in the previous studies.
 In addition, while such values as number of contributions are provided as Participation dimension labels, those in other four dimensions are provided by selecting one label from among multiple labels.
 In other words, since one label is given for each dimension for one contribution, a plurality of labels will be assigned to one contribution.
 Therefore, the coding work with this scheme is extremely complicated and takes a lot of time, but the merit of automated coding is even greater.
 Each dimension is described in detail below.

-TABLE V. NEW CODING SCHEME
+TABLE IV.
+NEW CODING SCHEME